 When you go to any country bar to see partner dancing or any ballroom for that matter you will notice that the direction of traffic on the dance floor is always moving counter-clockwise.
 This is a big part of dance floor etiquette and is very important!

 Leader: As a leader, it is your job on the dance floor to watch and steer your partner safely around the dance floor.
-After getting a good grasp on the basic two-step, a good next level is to turn your partner and lead backward.
-However, this doesn’t switch the responsibly to the follower to watch out.
+After getting a good grasp on the basic Two Step, a good next level is to turn your partner and lead backward.
+However, this doesn’t switch the responsibility to the follower to watch out.
 The leader now must look over their shoulder and see the traffic and continue to steer the two of you safely around the dance floor.

 Follower: As the follower, it is important to help maintain that pressure between you and your leader.
 This is how you will know what they’re doing.
 If you are getting your feet stepped on by your lead you may be collapsing in and not keeping that pressure.